 The ability of annual ryegrass to reseed itself is evident as we drive down the roads or see it in pastures that have not been recently seeded.
 Annual ryegrass can be managed to reseed under grazing with proper management.

-The Noble Foundation Pasture Demonstration Farm has a bermudagrass paddock that has been successfully managed for volunteer stands of annual ryegrass for 18 years.
+The Noble Research Institute Pasture Demonstration Farm has a bermudagrass paddock that has been successfully managed for volunteer stands of annual ryegrass for 18 years.
 Removal of grazing animals when the ryegrass begins flowering is the best way of ensuring that the stand reseeds.
 On fields where it is the first crop of annual ryegrass it can be seeded at a lower rate the following year to develop a full stand.

 Once a seedbank is developed in the soil, all that is needed to continue with ryegrass is disturbance of the soil in fall (mid-August in southern Oklahoma) by grazing the warm-season grass short and/or disturbing the sod by lightly disking.